Complexity bounds for Dirichlet process slice samplers: Proofs

-\begin{proof}[Proof of Corollary~\ref{cor:umin_singleton_worst}] Fix a partition $\rho_n$ with $H$ clusters.
+Fix a partition $\rho_n$ with $H$ clusters.
 Starting from the singleton partition $\rho_n^{\mathrm{sing}}$, one can obtain $\rho_n$ by a finite sequence of merges of two clusters: at each step, merge two blocks until exactly the blocks of $\rho_n$ are formed.
 Denote the resulting sequence of partitions by

 By Proposition~\ref{prop:merge_two_clusters}, each merge weakly increases the survival probability of $u_{\min}$, \emph{i.e.}, for every $j=1,\ldots,m$,

 Chaining these inequalities yields